My humble prostrations at the feet of the grand Datta Tradition and the glorious gothra of Sage Bharadwaja to which I am lucky to belong.

 Atmananda’s Memoirs – The story of Mooli Baba

 It was many years ago.
 During one of my journeys to the Kumaon region of Himalayas, I happened to meet an interesting saint whom the villagers called Mooli Baba.
 Mooli means radish. (the whitish vegetable which is used as part of the green salad in the Northern part of India.)
 When I met him, Mooli Baba looked close to 60 years of age.
-I was curious and I asked one of the villagers, as to why he named after a vegetable?
+I was curious and I asked one of the villagers, as to why he was named after a vegetable?
 He replied, “We do not know where he came from and what his name is.
-He suddenly appeared in the village and started wandering up and down, sleeping at various odd places, ignoring rain and sun.
+He suddenly appeared in the village and started wandering up and down, sleeping in various odd places, ignoring the rain and the sun.
 First, he was thought to be a mad beggar.
 But then we realized that he is not begging at all.
 Instead, he is buying only one particular vegetable – radish – with the money that he dished out from his own rough shoulder sack.
 We used to wonder how he had the money.
 None dared to ask him.
 Soon, he settled down close to the jungle trail, by erecting a shelter for himself with bamboo, sticks and raw clothes.
 It was not sufficient to contain the constant rain.
 But, he seemed to be satisfied.
 Soon, people started recognizing his stature and began visiting him.

 “Mooli Baba only articulates one word – AUM which sounds like Hmm from his mouth.
 He never asks anyone anything and whenever he needs something, money just appears in his hands and he pays for everything with cash.”

 I had to meet Mooli Baba.
 The pull was so strong that I could not imagine moving away from that village without meeting him.
 I spent seven days and seven nights in this remote village, repeatedly visiting the make-shift abode of Mooli Baba.
 There always used to be a small crowd in front of his tent.
 I always waited because patients have to be given preference.
 And as if to test my patience, he always went inside and drew the curtain of the tent, ignoring me, as soon as the last patient left the tent.
-Seven days later, one day, he threw a Mooli at me.
+Seven days later, one day, he threw a mooli at me.
 I took it and walked to my accommodation.
 That evening, I ate only that.
 And something shifted in me.
 I fell into a deep trance which lasted for a few days.
 I did not leave my room; neither did I eat, sleep or use the toilet.
 I did not even consume water.
-When I came back to the usual waking state, I realized, what a powerful avadhoota this Mooli Baba was.
+When I came back to the usual waking state, I realized, what a powerful Avadhoota this Mooli Baba was.
 I did not waste a minute.
 I went back to him immediately.

 Rain was pouring from the dense skies.
 Thunder and rain.
 There was none on the village path.
 I did not have an umbrella.
 I was determined to see Mooli Baba or at least be in His presence.
-Water was flowing knee deep through the village path and it was difficult for me to walk.
+Water was flowing knee-deep through the village path and it was difficult for me to walk.
 I cared for nothing else.
 Nothing could stop me from going to the abode of Mooli Baba.
 I waded through the water and reached the forest clearing near the tent of Mooli Baba.
 The cloth shutter was drenched and swayed in the rain and wind.
 It was cold.
 I was shivering.
 When I came close, I saw a hole in the cloth through which I looked inside.
 Mooli Baba was sitting there, with his eyes raised to the heavens, totally still and motionless, while the rain poured over him through various holes of the sack roof of his hut!
 He was totally unaffected by the weather!
 I stood looking at him for some time.
 I also could not move.
-I was standing outside his tent in rain while Mooli Baba was sitting inside his tent in rain.
+I was standing outside his tent in the rain while Mooli Baba was sitting inside his tent in the rain.
 The same rain covered both of us.
-I felt as if both of us are under one umbrella of the nature called rain!
+I felt as if both of us were under one umbrella of nature called rain!
 When this thought occurred in my mind, Mooli Baba looked in my direction.
-He threw one Mooli at the cloth, which hit the cloth and fell back inside his tent.
+He threw a mooli at the cloth, which hit the cloth and fell back inside his tent.
 With his eyes, he motioned me to enter.
 I entered.
 He uttered “Hmm”.
 I replied “AUM”.
-He looked into my eyes.
+He looked ino my eyes.
 I bowed down at his feet, making sure I did not touch his feet, but I touched his feet in my mind.
 He again said “Hmm” as if acknowledging my intention.
-He hit the back of my head with a Mooli.
+He hit the back of my head with a mooli.
 I went into a trance again.
 I do not know how many days or nights I stayed like this on my knees with my head touching the ground.
 When I came back to my terrestrial consciousness, Mooli Baba was not there.
 I was alone.
-Me or the villagers never saw Mooli Baba ever again.
+I or the villagers never saw Mooli Baba ever again.
 All I could see when I looked around was a small pile of mooli near the entrance of the tent.
-And it is true that those who chose to keep those Moolis, which I distributed to the villagers a few days later, saw that they never decayed even after years.
+And it is true that those who chose to keep those moolis, which I distributed to the villagers a few days later, saw that they never decayed even after years.
 They always remained as fresh as ever.
-Pieces of those Mooli cured many diseases too.
+Pieces of those moolis cured many diseases too.

 The two times that I went into trance, I had different experiences.
 The first time, I had left my body and was roaming in a plane of existence where there were only white bubbles all around.
 Totally naked men and women floated like fairies in the bubbles.
-I could see myself as if I am looking at myself from outside.
+I could see myself as if I was looking at myself from the outside.
 I could see myself through others too.
 Everything was transparent.
 Then I realized that white conglomerates all colors.
-All colors came together to create white.
+All the colors came together to create white.
 So, in fact, this world is multi-colored!
 There was no pain or fear in this plane.
 There was no ego or loss.
 There was no duality or oneness.
 There was nothing.
 It was like a hallucination.
 When I returned from this plane, my vision had changed.
 I could see through things around me.

 Immediately, despite the rain, I went towards Mooli Baba’s abode.
 The second time, when Mooli Baba hit my head with the mooli, I became like a splash of light.
 Everything gross dissolved.
 I became light.
 Just light.
 I saw many like me, but, they were all essentially me.
 I could not understand if they were within me or outside of me.
 The light was blinding, yet soothing.
-The body was well beyond earth and stars.
+The body was well beyond the earth and the stars.
 I was light and there was nothing else apart from me.
-I am the creator, maintainer and destroyer.
+I am the creator, maintainer, and destroyer.
 I am the witness too.
 I am everything and I am nothing!
 There was nothing neither created nor destroyed.
 There was a thin veil between my earlier identity and now, which was now fully torn to extinction.
 Nothing existed anymore.

 When I came back to my body, I realized that I cannot be this body.
 As a reminder of my shift, or as a witness to it, only a few moolis were on the floor.
 There was none else.
 And Mooli Baba disappeared forever.
 Did he really exist?
 Or, did he exist only for me?
 Or did I visit this village for Him?
 Questions which need no answer.
 Questions that do not matter!
 The current state is the only reality!